Yaquina Head Lighthouse

 The historic Yaquina Head Lighthouse, Oregon's tallest and second oldest continuously operating lighthouse, is also located on the headland.

 Even before you enter the structure and stroll across its unique marble floor, you are aware of its historic significance.
-The "1872" above the front door signifies that it was Oregon's fifth lighthouse built to guide mariners along the coast and into safe havens.
+The "1872" above the front door signifies that it was Oregon's fifth lighthouse just one in a string planned strategically located along the Pacific Coast to allow mariners to sail the rocky coastline after dark.

-With construction completed, the fixed white light was illuminated on the night of August 20, 1873, when Head Keeper Fayette Crosby lit the 4-wick lamp fueled by lard oil.
-The massive white conical shaped tower was built with double-walled brick, for insulation and dampness protection.
+Construction of the massive white conical shaped tower began in late 1871; with the wall at the base over five feet thick, it was built to last for generations.
+Once construction was completed, the fixed white light was illuminated on the night of August 20, 1873, when Keeper Fayette Crosby lit the 4-wick lamp fueled by lard oil.

-It was equipped then as it is today with a first order Fresnel lens.
-It was manufactured in Paris in 1868 by Barbier & Fenestre, and shipped from France to Panama, transported across the isthmus, then shipped again to Oregon.
+It was equipped then, as it is today with a first order Fresnel lens.
+The lens was manufactured in Paris in 1868 by Barbier & Fenestre, and shipped from France to Panama, transported across the isthmus, then shipped north to Oregon.

 Along with the construction of the lighthouse, a large dwelling for two keepers and their families was built east of the tower.
-There were also a smaller keeper's dwelling, stable, workshop, and a garden area.
+Other structures included a smaller keeper's dwelling, stable, cisterns, and a workshop.
+Keepers and their families planted and tended a kitchen garden.

 The 1930s brought many changes to the light station.
 The light's power source was changed from oil to electricity.
 A 1000-watt theatrical lamp generating over 130,000 candlepower was installed.
-The light character was changed from a fixed to a flashing pattern called a "signature," unique to each lighthouse.
-Yaquina Head's pattern is two seconds on, two seconds off, two on, fourteen off, and then repeats.
+The US Lighthouse Service was transferred to the U.S. Coast Guard in 1939.
+This same year, the light character of Yaquina Head was changed from a fixed to a flashing pattern called a "signature," unique to each lighthouse.
+Yaquina Head's signature is two seconds on, two seconds off, two on, fourteen off, and then repeats.

 Through the years new structures replaced the old.
 But, as one retired lighthouse keeper put it, "the buildings left a lot to be desired, as winds would come whistling through the buildings with enough force to lift a catalog off the floor."
 Eighty mile per hour winds are not uncommon at the headland, especially during the wet winter months.

 In 1966, the era of the lighthouse keeper at Yaquina Head ended.
-A modem was installed at Yaquina Head Lighthouse.
-When the light malfunctioned, the modem automatically notified the Coast Guard in Coos Bay, Oregon.
-A resident keeper was no longer need on the grounds.
+A computer was installed at Yaquina Head Lighthouse.
+When the light malfunctioned, the modem automatically notified the Coast Guard's Aids to Navigation Team in Coos Bay, Oregon.
+A resident keeper was no longer needed on the grounds.
 The unoccupied quarters eventually fell into disrepair and were removed in 1984.

 Children in the Lighthouse